louisabraham/ffpass/README.md

 > Note: Firefox must be closed during the whole process, as these
 > actions change its database.
-> Note: Passwords must be uploaded before signing in to firefox,
-> in order to be synced to other devices.
+>
+> Note: If you have Sync enabled, you'll have to disconnect and
+> reconnect your Firefox account after importing the passwords.

 ## Export to CSV